Explain why marine mollusks have shells?

 In detail, for those interested!

-Origin and composition of shells of marine mollusks
+Evolutionary origin of shells in marine mollusks

-Functions and roles of shells in marine mollusks
+Physiological functions of shells in marine mollusks

 Did you know?